Skip to content

 1. Create an IAM role with the ReadOnlyAccess managed policy

-2. Set the trust policy to allow your Controlinfra account to assume the role
+2. Set the trust policy to allow Controlinfra to assume the role.
+The principal you trust depends on which runner is doing the scan:

 Resource Classification